patrickpanwar/INeuron_Advance_Exce_Assignemnets/README.md

 # INeuron_Advance_Exce_Assignemnets
 In this repository, all the advance excel assignments will be submitted from the assignment 1 to assignmnet 5.
 All the assignmnet are answered in the pdf file.
-However, for practice purpose, many excel programs are completed using several functions and most of the questions in the assignment are covered using some pratical real life examples which i have upload along with word files in this repository.
+However, for practice purpose, many excel programs are completed using several functions and most of the questions in the assignment are covered using some pratical real life examples which i have upload excel files in this repository.
 Few projects are completed in Excel which are as follows: